 This Visa Bulletin shows there is currently a backlog only for investors approved under the “old” EB-5 program, which was in place before the EB-5 Reform and Integrity Act of 2022 (the “RIA”), effective on March 15, 2022.

-For Chinese and Indian pre-RIA investors, the dates are January 22, 2014 for Chinese applicants and November 01, 2019 for Indian applicants.
-Investors from China and India who applied under the old program after the cutoff dates listed (January 22, 2014, for China; January 1, 2022, for India) cannot immediately seek to get their visa and move to the United States.
+For Chinese and Indian pre-RIA investors, the dates are January 22, 2014 for Chinese applicants and May 01, 2019 for Indian applicants.
+Investors from China and India who applied under the old program after the cutoff dates listed (January 22, 2014, for China; May 1, 2019, for India) cannot immediately seek to get their visa and move to the United States.
 They must wait for the listed date to move forward to their petition’s application date, generally known as their “priority date”.

 Key Points to Consider

-Country Cap Misconception.
+- Country Cap Misconception:

 Conventional EB-5 wisdom is that the country cap is calculated within each preference category, not across all preference categories.
 That would mean that no one country could have more than 7% of just EB-5 visas in any reserved visa category.